koii-network/docs/develop/rpcapi/json-structures.md

 Inner Instructions [#](#inner-instructions)
 -------------------------------------------

-The Solana runtime records the cross-program instructions that are invoked during transaction processing and makes these available for greater transparency of what was executed on-chain per transaction instruction.
+The Koii runtime records the cross-program instructions that are invoked during transaction processing and makes these available for greater transparency of what was executed on-chain per transaction instruction.
 Invoked instructions are grouped by the originating transaction instruction and are listed in order of processing.

 The JSON structure of inner instructions is defined as a list of objects in the following structure: